Star Trek: The Role Playing Game: Reception

 William A. Barton reviewed Star Trek: The Role Playing Game in Space Gamer No. 64.
 Barton commented that "I like this game.
 And I think you will, too, despite any picky points you can find that don't quite agree with your own concept of how a Star Trek game should be [...]
 It has its flaws as does any system and it wasn't possible to cover every aspect of Star Trek in one game.
 But everything you really need for a satisfying Star Trek role-playing system is to be found here - in fact, just about everything you need for any SFRPG.
 So I recommend you not be put off by the high price of this package. [...]
 I think you'll be glad you entered the Final Frontier.
 This game, so far, is my pick of the best role-playing system of 1983."

+Sandy Petersen reviewed Star Trek: The Role Playing Game for Different Worlds magazine and stated that "Star Trek is the first science fiction game I have ever wanted to play in the strength of the game itself.
+I have played many science-fiction role-playing games simply because I love the genre, and hoped the game would serve as a tool to allow me to enjoy science fiction.
+But Star Trek was an end in itself."

-Steve List reviewed Star Trek: The Role Playing Game in Ares Magazine #16 and commented that "Star Trek game is an ambitious work, generally well-done, with some minor flaws.
+Steve List reviewed Star Trek: The Role Playing Game in Ares #16 and commented that "Star Trek game is an ambitious work, generally well-done, with some minor flaws.
 The worst of these is in any case a matter of taste – the episodic nature of things versus the continuous campaign approach."